conan-io/docs/integrations/deployment/makeself.rst

 Therefore, it transparently appears just like a normal application execution.
 Check out the `guide <http://xmodulo.com/how-to-create-a-self-extracting-archive-or-installer-in-linux.html>`_ on how to make self-extracting archive with Makeself.

+With help of :ref:`deploy generator <deployable_deploy_generator>`, it's only needed to invoke ``makeself.sh`` in order to generate self-extracting archive for the further deployment.